jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 The goals of this second exercise include:

-- writing your own unit tests in the language of your choice.
+- converting an algorithm with moderately high cyclomatic complexity into a graph to facilitate writing unit tests to test and cover each branch.
-- converting an algorithm with moderately high cyclomatic complexity into a graph, then writing unit tests to test and cover each branch.
+- writing unit tests in a language of your choice using various assertion techniques including parameterized testing and testing for errors, null conditions, and equality.
 - exploring coverage techniques and considering the differences between method coverage, line coverage, and branch coverage.
 You will view coverage information in the JetBrains IDE of your language of choice.
-- continuing to learn Markdown and `git`.
+- continuing to learn Markdown and `git` by checking your Homework2 and a README.md file into GitHub.

 [Homework 1](homework-1.md) was mostly a step-by-step recipe with little original effort.
 This assignment will tax you a bit more, so please dedicate the time and effort to complete it. *Everything* you see here will appear in the semester project.